Libero De Rienzo

-Libero De Rienzo (February 24, 1977 – July 15, 2021) was an Italian film actor, director, and screenwriter.
+Libero De Rienzo (24 February 1977 – 15 July 2021) was an Italian film actor, director and screenwriter.

 Career

 De Rienzo was born in Naples and raised in Rome.
 In 2001, De Rienzo appeared in three films: Fat Girl, Gioco con la morte, and Santa Maradona.
-He received a David di Donatello award for best supporting actor for his work in Santa Maradona.
+He received a David di Donatello for Best Supporting Actor for his work in Santa Maradona.
 In 2004, De Rienzo starred in A/R andata+ritorno.
 As of 2005 Blood, Death Does Not Exist has been released, a film which De Rienzo acted in, wrote, and directed.
 Blood, Death Does Not Exist won the Best Feature and the Grand Chameleon Awards at the Brooklyn Film Festival in 2006.

-He acted in television productions, including the miniseries Nassiryia - Per non Dimenticare; My House in Umbria; and Aldo Moro - Il Presidente.
+De Rienzo acted in television productions, including the miniseries Nassiryia – Per non Dimenticare; My House in Umbria; and Aldo Moro – Il Presidente.
 He also appeared in the 2009 film Fortapasc.

-De Rienzo died at his home in Rome on the evening of July 15, 2021, from a heart attack.
+De Rienzo died at his home in Rome on the evening of 15 July 2021 from a heart attack.
 He was 44.
 The Procura of Roma has opened file and investigation into death as result of another crime.
 An autopsy was ordered for suspected drug use.
-On September 30, 2021, it was confirmed that De Rienzo died of an accidental drug overdose.
+On 30 September 2021, it was confirmed that De Rienzo died of an accidental drug overdose.